Free shipping from 29 € (Germany)

 Special care for dry hooves

-Water-friendly hoof care products
+Hydrophilic hoof care products

 Clay as a simple alternative

-Excellent barn hygiene is extremely important, especially in summer, as ammonia and horn-decomposing germs build up quickly and in large numbers at higher temperatures.
+Excellent barn hygiene is extremely important, especially in the summer, as ammonia and horn-decomposing germs build up quickly and in large numbers at higher temperatures.

 The right food for dry hooves?